Donald J. Smith: Career

-At age 27, Smith left his job at Foundation Company to start his own company.
-On April 1, 1951, Smith and his brother David launched EllisDon, a company they named by combining Don's first name with David's middle name, Ellis.
-Their first project was a small home renovation funded by their mother, who also acted as their bookkeeper.
-On the first day of business, EllisDon received a contract for a small three-room schoolhouse, Northdale Public School in London (Ontario).
-Shortly after EllisDon's inception, David left the company and relocated to Calgary.
+On April 1, 1951, Smith and his brother David founded the construction company EllisDon.
+The company's name combined Donald's first name with David's middle name, Ellis.
+Their first project was a small home renovation funded by their mother, who served as the company's bookkeeper.
+On its first day of operation, the company received a contract to construct a three-room schoolhouse, Northdale Public School, in London, Ontario.

+Shortly after its founding, David Smith left the business and relocated to Calgary.